mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![build_environment](https://user-images.githubusercontent.com/48831250/76798534-23bc5a80-67a6-11ea-9a48-861cbbc7b0ba.png)

 2) Add the required build steps in the **Build** section:
-   *   If you add the [**Run MATLAB Tests**](#run-matlab-tests) build step, select check boxes for the artifacts be generated in the project workspace.
+   *   If you add the [**Run MATLAB Tests**](#run-matlab-tests) build step, select check boxes for the artifacts to be generated in the project workspace.
    *   If you add the [**Run MATLAB Command**](#run-matlab-command) build step, enter your commands in the **Command** box.

 ## Multi-Configuration Project Setup
 In addition to freestyle projects, the plugin supports [multi-configuration (matrix) projects](https://wiki.jenkins.io/display/JENKINS/Building+a+matrix+project).
 Multi-configuration projects are useful when builds include similar steps.
 For example:
 * The same test suite is run on different platforms (Windows, Linux, and Mac).
-* The same test suite is run using different versions of MATLAB.
+* The same test suite is run against different versions of MATLAB.

-To configure the plugin for a multi-configuration project, specify the location where MATLAB is installed as well as the required build steps.
+To configure the plugin for a multi-configuration project, specify the locations where MATLAB is installed as well as the required build steps.
 In addition, add user-defined axes in the **Configuration Matrix** section to specify the duplicating build steps.

 1) Add a user-defined axis in the **Configuration Matrix** section to represent the MATLAB versions in the build.
 Specify the name of the axis in the **Name** box and its values in the **Values** box.
 Separate the values with a space.
 In this example, four MATLAB versions are specified to run the same set of tests.

 ![axis_version](https://user-images.githubusercontent.com/48831250/76800706-9a5b5700-67aa-11ea-98f0-25f2b7f3658c.png)

-You can specify several axes in the **Configuration Matrix** section.
-For example, add the **TEST_TAG** axis specifying the possible test tags for a group of tests.
+You can define several axes in the **Configuration Matrix** section.
+For example, add the TEST_TAG axis specifying the possible test tags for a group of tests.

 ![axis_version_testtag](https://user-images.githubusercontent.com/48831250/76800736-aa733680-67aa-11ea-86a7-a984d5795e11.png)

 2) In the **Build Environment** section, include the user-defined axis name in the **MATLAB root** box to specify the locations where MATLAB is installed.
-In this example, **$VERSION** will be replaced by one axis value per build step.
+In this example, **$VERSION** will be replaced by one axis value per build iteration.

 ![build_environment_matrix](https://user-images.githubusercontent.com/48831250/76800665-87488700-67aa-11ea-9dbd-3c3ab518afa7.png)

 3) Add the required build steps in the **Build** section:
-   *   If you add the [**Run MATLAB Tests**](#run-matlab-tests) build step, select check boxes for the artifacts be generated in the project workspace.
+   *   If you add the [**Run MATLAB Tests**](#run-matlab-tests) build step, select check boxes for the artifacts to be generated in the project workspace.
    *   If you add the [**Run MATLAB Command**](#run-matlab-command) build step, enter your commands in the **Command** box.
 You can use the user-defined axes to create your commands.
 For example:

 ![run_matlab_command_matrix](https://user-images.githubusercontent.com/48831250/76800855-e3131000-67aa-11ea-99c8-f18b811eea6f.png)